 Unfortunately in today’s world, despite all of the cyber threats out there, security is often “tacked on” at the end of a project as an afterthought.
 I’m extremely impressed with the InstaShow, in that it was clearly designed from the beginning with security in mind.
 As a cyber security professional, I hear a lot that security is a hassle, cumbersome, or prevents work.
 The InstaShow is proof that properly designed and integrated security is none of those things, as long as you properly integrate security from the beginning.
 I’ve seen cyber security done right, and cyber security gone horribly wrong.
 The InstaShow is security done right and keeps the user experience simple, while still keeping your sensitive data secure.

-The BenQ InstaShow is available on Amazon as well as retailers such as Office Depot.
+The BenQ InstaShow is available on Amazon (paid link) as well as retailers such as Office Depot.